 Dr Mark Ashe (BSc, DPhil) - personal details

 Mark's research group have been funded by The Wellcome Trust, the BBSRC and the Leverhulme Trust.
-He has focussed on understanding mechanisms of post-transcriptional control and more recently this has led towards a more defined interest in the localisation and dynamics of mRNAs and translation initiation factors.
-Mark has co-organised several national conferences and he serves on the editorial board of the Journal of Biological Chemistry.
+He has focussed on understanding mechanisms of post-transcriptional control and this has led towards a more defined interest in the localisation and dynamics of mRNAs and translation initiation factors.
+More recently, Mark has applied his knowledge of gene expression and stress tolerance to synthetic biology approaches with a view to the production of biofuels and commodity chemicals in yeast.
+Mark has co-organised several national conferences and he serves on the editorial board of Molecular Biology of the Cell.